 The extra fee is $25 per pet per night.
 Pets cannot be left unattended at any time.

-For those who are looking for a pet friendly hotel in Banff in a natural setting, look no further than the Tunnel Mountain Resort.
+For those who are looking for a pet-friendly hotel in Banff in a natural setting, look no further than the Tunnel Mountain Resort.
 Just a 5 minute drive from downtown Banff, the Tunnel Mountain Resort is a resort in the forest on the side of a mountain.
 In addition to the main building, you’ll also find many Banff cabins for rent.

 In addition to the beautiful natural setting, guests at this dog-friendly Banff hotel will enjoy the indoor pool, the fitness room, a sauna & steam room and a play area for the kids.